kitchell/DeepLearningTutorial_LBspectrum/MLP.md

 ```python
 model = Sequential()
 ```
 4. Add the first layer.
-Since this is an input layer we need to add an aditional argument (input_dim).
+Since this is an input layer we need to add an additional argument (input_dim).
 This is a dense layer with 64 nodes.
-The data we are inputting has 20 values per input, so we tell it that the input dimension is 20.
+The data we are inputting has 20 values per sample, so we tell it that the input dimension is 20.
 We also set the activation function to be 'relu'.
 ```python
 model.add(Dense(64, input_dim=20, activation='relu'))
 ```
 5. Add a dropout layer to prevent overfitting.
-We have set the layer to drop 50% of the input.
+We have set the layer to randomly drop 50% of the input.
 ```python
 model.add(Dropout(0.5))
 ```